dzikoysk/reposilite/reposilite-site/docs/install.md

 ![Interactive CLI](https://user-images.githubusercontent.com/4235722/93831263-aac91e80-fc72-11ea-8316-50b1e37cf16f.gif)

-**Note**: Your first access token has to be generated through the terminal.
+**Note**: Your first access token has to be generated through the terminal or provided as a command line argument.
-Read more about tokens and keygen command here: [Authorization](authorization#generate-token).
+Read more about tokens and token management commands here: [Authorization](authorization#generate-token).

 ### Structure
 Reposilite stores data in current [working directory](#working-directory),